 Some Words or Phrases to Avoid in a Dissertation

-• Both are different in purpose also, a dissertation is the contribution of new knowledge, a thesis is the presentation of the knowledge that you have acquired during the academic curriculum.
+• Both are different in purpose also, a dissertation is the contribution of new knowledge, and a thesis is the presentation of the knowledge that you have acquired during the academic curriculum.

 • The resemblance of a thesis is more like a research paper, in a dissertation most of the information is your contribution.